-Wait Wait is a current events quiz and discussion on NPR every week that is just incredibly funny.
-It’s frequently enlightening, but I find it most useful as my go-to mood lightener in the middle of the long, boring car trips I find myself in altogether too frequently.
+The wait is a current event quiz and discussion on NPR every week that is just incredibly funny.
+It’s frequently enlightening, but I find it most useful as my go-to mood lightener in the middle of the long, tedious car trips I find myself in altogether too frequently.

 You Look Nice Today

-I like Fresh Air for a lot of the same reasons I like the Pipeline.
+I like Fresh Air for a lot of the same reasons I love the Pipeline.
 It’s a series of interviews with interesting people, with no thread other than interestingness running through the episodes.
-It makes any topic interesting and palatable, and is a perfect thing to put on when you’re ready for your thinking cap.
+It makes any topic interesting and palatable and is a perfect thing to put on when you’re ready for your thinking cap.

 The Marketplace of Ideas

-Again, basically ditto Fresh Air and the Pipeline.
-The more I consume information, the more I realize that what’s interesting are not theories or events; what’s really interesting are the people behind those things.
-The Marketplace of Ideas features conversations with smartly-chosen, universally interesting people—the interview with Merlin Mann is a personal favorite.
+Again, ditto Fresh Air and the Pipeline.
+The more I consume information, the more I realize that what’s interesting are not theories or events; what’s interesting are the people behind those things.
+The Marketplace of Ideas features conversations with smartly-chosen, universally exciting people—the interview with Merlin Mann is a personal favorite.

 Urban Coffee gives you the sense that you’re just hanging out with a couple of friends, talking about what’s going on in the world.
 Except you’re not talking.
 The hosts of Urban Coffee talk about what’s happening, what’s new, and what’s interesting, and make you feel right at home all along the way.